thesushilsharma/GPA-Calculator/README.md

-# GPA-Calculator
+# WAM-Calculator
-To determine your grade point average (GPA) and to produce a GPA report, use this calculator.
+To determine your Weighted average mark (WAM) and to produce a WAM report, use this calculator.

 ## Calculation
-The calculation used in the calculator:
+The calculation used in the WAM calculator:

 $$ Sum of (subject credit * mark)  \over sum of (subject credit) $$